 The acronym ROI stands for “return on investment”.
 It is the financial coefficient that measures the amount of money lost or recovered as a result of an investment.

 Generally expressed as a percentage; Return on Investment enables the comparison of investments based on the amount of money invested and the amount of money earned or lost.
 Calculating return on investment is a statistical tool that makes it easier for investors to choose the direction they want to take with their investments.
 The ROI calculation corresponds to the following ratio: ROI (%) = (return on investment – investment cost) / investment cost.
-If the notion of temporariness does not play a role in its measurement; it is calculated over a defined period of time, which is generally one year.
+If the notion of temporariness does not play a role in its measurement; it is calculated over a defined period, which is generally one year.
 That’s why we call it an annual return.

 What is the purpose of ROI?

-ROI is a valuable indicator to support decision making.
+ROI is a valuable indicator to support decision-making.
 Indeed, its results allow the investor to select the project that promises to be the most profitable in relation to the sums initially invested.

 How to measure the Return on Investment of a software solution?